bougyman/wifish/README.md

 #### In Testing

-* `connect` - Without args, tries to find something to connect to Are you feeling lucky?
+* `connect` - Without args, tries to find something to connect to.

+  Are you feeling lucky?